sharmaDeepti369/slate/source/index.html.md

 ```

-This end point ass a product to cart.
+This end point adds a product to cart.

 ### HTTP Request